 To the north of Rome and her Latin allies, lay the land of the Etruscans.
 Possibly Sea People, the Etruscans lived in what would become Tuscany and Etruria, dominating trade on the Italian peninsula and trading with the Greeks.
-During their time of trading, the Etruscans adapted many Greek ideals, cultural adaptions, and military strategies.
+During their time of trading, the Etruscans adopted many Greek ideals, cultural adaptions, and military strategies.
 Clusium was one of the Etruscan cities, and its leader at the time that Tarquin was deposed was Lars Porsena.

 Many theories abound as to how Clusium came to be.
-The simplest and most effective was that it was the central trade location of its region and, upon constructing walls, became the most prominent city of the area.
+The simplest and most effective was that it was the central trade location of its region and, upon constructing walls, became the most prominent city in the area.
 Greek settlers and Etruscans mixed with the Umbrians and formed a unique culture that only survived to today in the cities' underground tombs.

 Funerary art and urns depict the Etruscan soldiers as hoplites, soldiers armed with spear and shield.
 Contemporary historians describe them as fighting in a phalanx, but archeological and military science have shown that this should not be confused with the later Macedonian or successor states' phalanx formation.
 Hoplites were heavy infantry, but they were citizen-soldiers.
-Their level of training would not have allowed for them to maintain the drill necessary to maintain a tight phalanx.
+Their level of training would not have allowed them to maintain the drill necessary to maintain a tight phalanx.
 But it would have allowed for a more open formation where soldiers would have been able to fight man to man.

-What we know of Lars Porsena and of the Clusium of the 6th century is all provided by the Roman and Greek historians.
-Etruscan language did not survive the Roman conquest of Etruria, and like many of the other civilizations that Rome conquered the Romans ensured that their side of the story was only story that survived.
+What we know of Lars Porsena and of the Clusium of the 6th century is all provided by Roman and Greek historians.
+Etruscan language did not survive the Roman conquest of Etruria, and like many of the other civilizations that Rome conquered the Romans ensured that their side of the story was the only story that survived.
 In the records we have Lars Porsena is shown to be a shrewd diplomat and trusted commander of his men.

 Siege of Rome

-After his defeat at the Battle of Silvia Arsia Tarquin, the Proud returned to his fellow Etruscans and requested aid from Lars Porsena at Clusium.
-Lars Porsena agreed to return Rome to Tarquin the Proud, and raised his armies before marching off to lay siege to Rome.
+After his defeat at the Battle of Silvia Arsia, Tarquin the Proud returned to his fellow Etruscans and requested aid from Lars Porsena at Clusium.
+Lars Porsena agreed to return Rome to Tarquin the Proud and raised his armies before marching off to lay siege to Rome.
 Fearing the armies of Lars Porsena, the Romans shut themselves into their city and prepared to wait out a siege.

 Rome at this time was a growing city, but most of its space was given over to open areas meant for holding animals for market.
 An open area in the center of the city was the Forum, and it was the heart of political and mercantile life in the Latin world.
 Rome itself had some walls, mostly designed to funnel raiders, which connected the natural terrain together to form a defensive ring.
 At this time, there was one major bridge that crossed the Tiber and was the focal point of the Etruscan assault.